-Lean manufacturing is a comprehensive term referring to manufacturing methodologies based on maximizing value and minimizing waste in the manufacturing process.
-Lean manufacturing has evolved in North America from its beginnings in the Toyota Production System (TPS) in Japan.
+Lean manufacturing is a comprehensive term that refers to a collection of manufacturing methodologies based on maximizing value and minimizing waste in the manufacturing process.
+Lean manufacturing, sometimes referred to as lean production, has evolved in North America from its beginnings in the Toyota Production System (TPS) in Japan.
 Many of the most recognizable phrases, including kaizen, andon, and kanban, are Japanese terms that have become standard terms in lean manufacturing.

-At the heart of lean is the determination of value.
-Value is defined as an item or feature for which a customer is willing to pay.
+At the heart of lean is identifying value.
+Value is defined as any item or feature for which a customer is willing to pay.
 All other aspects of the manufacturing process are deemed waste.
-Lean manufacturing is used as a tool to focus resources and energies on producing the value-added features while identifying and eliminating non value added activities.
+Lean is used as a tool to focus resources and energies on producing value-added features while identifying and eliminating non value-added activities (i.e., waste).

-One of the stumbling blocks to lean is understanding the concept of waste.
-In any manufacturing environment everyone works to minimize waste.
-However lean redefines waste.
+One of the fundamentals of lean manufacturing is truly understanding the concept of waste.
+In any manufacturing environment, everyone works to minimize waste.
+However, lean redefines waste.
 Traditionally waste has been viewed as an object.
 It is very easy to envision a barrel of scrap and identify it as waste.
-In lean manufacturing the term waste actually refers not to the physical material but rather the relationship of the resource to the end customer.
-In short, if the end customer won't pay you for it, it is waste.
+In lean manufacturing the term waste actually refers not to the physical material, but rather the relationship of the resource to the end customer.
+In short, if the end customer wouldn’t want to pay you for it, it is waste.

 Lean manufacturing techniques are used to increase profitability by reducing costs.
 By understanding how customers define value, costs that do not add value are reduced or eliminated.